junecastillote/ExCmdReport/README.md

 ## How to Install

-### Option 1: Install from PSGallery

-`Install-Module ExCmdReport -Scope AllUsers`

-### Option 2: Download from GitHub and install manually

-Use this if you can't install the module from PSGallery.

 1. Download or clone from the [GitHub Repository](https://github.com/junecastillote/ExCmdReport).
 2. Extract the zip and run `.\InstallMe.ps1` in PowerShell.